Who's Harry Crumb?

-Who's Harry Crumb? is a 1989 American comedy-mystery film featuring John Candy as the title character.
-Paul Flaherty directed the film, which co-stars Annie Potts, Jeffrey Jones and Shawnee Smith.
-An uncredited cameo appearance is made by Jim Belushi.
-The story concerns the often incompetent, sometimes brilliant, private investigator Harry Crumb, who searches for a kidnapping victim.
+Who's Harry Crumb? is a 1989 American comedy mystery film directed by Paul Flaherty and written by Robert Conte and Peter Martin Wortmann.
+The film stars John Candy, Jeffrey Jones, Annie Potts, Tim Thomerson, Barry Corbin, and Shawnee Smith.
+Candy plays Harry Crumb, a well-meaning but inept private investigator and the last descendant of the founders of the Crumb & Crumb detective agency.
+He is assigned to investigate the kidnapping of a wealthy businessman's daughter, unaware that the agency's president, Eliot Draisen (Jones), is responsible for the crime.

+Who's Harry Crumb? was released by Tri-Star Pictures on February 3, 1989.
+It opened in fifth place at the North American box office with $3.9 million and ultimately grossed $11 million.
+Critical reception was generally negative, with reviewers praising aspects of Candy's performance but criticizing the film's comedy and uneven execution.

 Plot

 In Beverly Hills, fashion model Jennifer Downing is kidnapped.
-Her father, multimillionaire P.J.
-Downing, turns to family friend Eliot Draisen—president of the Crumb & Crumb private detective agency—to investigate the case, unaware he is the kidnapper.
-Eliot offers them the aid of Harry Crumb, the last descendant of the agency's distinguished founders.
-A bumbling, clumsy, but dedicated detective with a penchant for disguises, Harry is recalled from the Tulsa, Oklahoma branch where he was assigned ten years earlier to keep him away from the head office.
-Eliot believes Harry will be completely ineffective in solving the case.
+Her father, multimillionaire P. J. Downing, turns to family friend Eliot Draisen—the president of the Crumb & Crumb private detective agency—to investigate, unaware that Eliot himself is the kidnapper.
+Eliot assigns Harry Crumb, the last descendant of the agency's distinguished founders, to the case.
+A bumbling yet dedicated detective with a penchant for disguises, Harry has spent the past ten years at the agency's Tulsa, Oklahoma branch, having been sent there to keep him away from head office.
+Eliot expects Harry to be ineffective.

-Harry meets with the Downing family, including Jennifer's overlooked younger sister Nikki and P.J.'s greedy new wife Helen, who is having an affair with her tennis coach Vince Barnes.
-Harry becomes suspicious of Helen after learning Jennifer was kidnapped while using Helen's salon appointment.
-P.J. receives a $10 million ransom demand to spare Jennifer's life.
-Meanwhile, Eliot meets with Helen, confessing he has been in love with her since they went to school together.
-Helen rebuffs him, admitting she only cares about money and would only be with Eliot if he possessed vast wealth.
+Harry meets the Downing family, including Jennifer's overlooked younger sister Nikki and P. J.'s greedy new wife, Helen, who is having an affair with her tennis coach, Vince Barnes.
+Harry becomes suspicious of Helen after learning Jennifer was kidnapped while using Helen's regular salon appointment.
+P. J. soon receives a $10 million ransom demand.
+Meanwhile, Eliot confesses his long-standing love for Helen, who rejects him, admitting she cares only for money and would only consider him if he were wealthy.

-Convinced that Helen and Vince are the kidnappers, Harry begins working with Nikki to investigate them.
-Concerned that P.J. will pay the ransom, Helen and Vince decide to implement their own long-planned effort to kill P.J. so she will inherit his money first.
-They sabotage the brakes on P.J.'s car but Harry and Nikki borrow it to covertly follow Helen and Vince.
-When the brakes fail, Harry unintentionally rams their car and they assume that he is chasing them.
-The pair escape after Harry crashes his car.
-Harry assumes they sabotaged the car to kill him and stop his investigation.
+Convinced that Helen and Vince are responsible, Harry teams up with Nikki to investigate them.
+Fearing P. J. will pay the ransom, Helen and Vince accelerate their own plan to kill him so Helen will inherit his fortune.
+They sabotage the brakes on his car, but Harry and Nikki unknowingly borrow it to follow them.
+When the brakes fail, Harry crashes into their vehicle.
+Believing they are being pursued, Helen and Vince flee.
+Harry instead assumes they attempted to kill him to halt his investigation.